bluehands/Carbon-Aware-Computing/README.md

 ## Get the best execution time as library

-Use the nuget-package for your .NET project to get the best execution time for a task, in a given Execution-Window for a estimated duration.
+Use the NuGet-package for your .NET project to get the best execution time for a task, in a given Execution-Window for a estimated duration.
 The lib will calculate the optimal execution time within the provided forecast data.

 ### Installation